-If employee input isn’t sought, call center managers may never hear the legitimate concerns.
+Call center managers may never hear legitimate concerns if employee input isn’t sought.
 As a result, employees are prone to feel undervalued within the organization.

 Even in a hybrid setting, call center leaders should be able to spot the following warning signs of burnout.